-Mount Athos is considered a life changing experience for many, pilgrims from all over Greece and even further afield make the spiritual journey to the ‘Holy Mountain.’
-Whilst I found it very interesting it was the small Mylopotamos monastery which is a small cell inhabited by just two monks which struck the strongest chord with me.
+Mount Athos is possibly a life changing experience for many, pilgrims from all over Greece and even further afield make the spiritual journey to the ‘Holy Mountain.’
+Whilst I found it very interesting it was the Mylopotamos monastery which is a small cell inhabited by just two monks which struck the strongest chord with me.

 “a stunningly intense rainbow”

 The ‘cell’ is set on the edge of an idyllic bay, the view from an outside gazebo is one of the most stunning I have ever seen.
 Apart from the sweeping bay with golden sand and clear, blue ocean, terraced vineyards, there’s the impressive Mount Athos as a backdrop.
 Even on a warm spring afternoon there was still snow in the craggy couloirs and thin cloud streaming across the summit.
 It was rare that the peak was not cloaked in some cloud, and it seems that it has its own micro-climate.